notvalproate/Algo-Game/README.md

 ```bash
 npm install
 ```
-- Create a .env file and specify the variable PORT (in all caps) to listen to:
+- Create a .env file and specify the variables as given in the .env.example file:

 ### UNIX
 ```bash